Are you looking to be more physically active?

 They include everything from building muscle strength to making friends.

-Running has even been proven to reduce stress and anxiety, and keep your heart in good health.
+It’s even been proven to reduce stress and anxiety and can keep your heart in good health.

 1. It’s Good For Your Heart

-There are an abundance of studies that show how running improves the health of your heart.
+There are so many studies that show how running improves the health of your heart.

 You don’t even need to be a hardcore runner to experience the health benefits of running.